Ivory Coast Energy Information

 There are currently no feed-in tariffs.
-The power purchase agreements are signed between the government and the promoter after negotiations and following a call for tenders or after detailed feasibility studies under an MoU.
+The power purchase agreements are signed between the government and the promoter after a call for tenders or detailed feasibility studies under an MoU.

 Interactive Chart Ivory Coast Share of Renewables in Electricity Production (incl hydro)